Bottle with drain note inside

 2. Check the dip tube, if the dip tube has broken or fallen off, incoming cold water will be drawn out through the hot water outlet without being heated.

-4. If an older water heater, scale build-up can be a problem.
+4. If an older water heater, scale buildup can be a problem.
 You can try flushing the water heater.

 5. Hard water scale build-up (concrete-like) shortens heater life and gives you less hot water.

-Slow hot water recovery.
+6. Slow hot water recovery.

 2. Other possible causes may be insufficient combustion air caused by insufficient ventilation, a clogged flue (could be dangerous and allow carbon monoxide poisoning), or improper burner operation.

-Water heater pilot light is lit.
+7. Water heater pilot light is lit.

-2. If the burner still does not come on the problem could be a defective safety system.
+2. If the burner still does not come on, the problem could be a defective safety system.

 3. Check to see if the gas control valve knob is in the “on” setting and not set to the “pilot” position.

-Water heater pilot light won't stay lit.
+8. Water heater pilot light won’t stay lit.

 1. Sometimes a draft will blow the pilot light out.
 Make sure the burner access covers are in place.

-2. Other possible causes are dirt in the gas line, or a gas safety device problem.
+2. Other possible causes are dirt in the gas line or a gas safety device problem.

-Water heater pilot light is not lit.
+9. Water heater pilot light is not lit.

-1. Follow the instructions posted on your water heater and attempt to re-light pilot with care.
+1. Follow the instructions posted on your water heater and attempt to relight pilot with care.

-2. Make sure gas valve is open.
+2. Make sure the gas valve is open.

 3. If the pilot light will not re-light, the problem could be that gas is not reaching the water heater or a clogged pilot line.